QuadrigaCX – Real CEO Death or Scam? Tales from the Crypt – Chapter One

 After the scandal, the public ended up in two camps: some believe that Cotten’s death exposed a Ponzi scheme disguised as a crypto exchange platform.
 Others are sure that the founder’s death itself was a part of the scheme, and Cotten is alive and well.

+That’s all for today.
+Did we scare the pants off you?
+The bedlam of the Quadriga case can drive someone crazy once you start your own investigation.
 We may never know the truth about the Quadriga mysterious case.
-Though judging by the advances Reddit investigators make every now and then, there is hope after all.
-The crypto world, with its heroes and villains, perfect storms, cloak-and-dagger disappearances, peaks and valleys, will keep turning either way.
+Anyway, tomorrow will be another part of scary bedtime stories.
+The crypto world, with its heroes and villains, perfect storms, cloak-and-dagger disappearances, peaks, and valleys, will keep turning either way.